Almond Flour Banana Bread

 We almost always have bananas in the house, and admittedly I’ve always bought more than I need because I love baking with them.

-My banana nut bread has been a family favorite for years, but these days I use a lot less wheat flour because I feel better when I keep it to a minimum.
+My whole wheat banana nut bread has been a family favorite for years, but these days I use a lot less wheat flour because I feel better when I keep it to a minimum.

-Whether you’re following a gluten-free or paleo diet or not, this gf banana bread is a deliciously healthy alternative to the classic. 🙂
+Whether you follow a gluten-free or paleo lifestyle or simply enjoy baking with almond flour, this banana bread is a wholesome alternative to the classic.

 Why you’ll love this recipe